alexthompson207/rancid-tomatillos/README.md

 #### Responsive Design
  - Responsiveness was a consideration while designing this application.
 Our application viewed from a mobile device:
  <img src="https://media.giphy.com/media/pFIrISQgq9zHZftLnU/giphy.gif" width="1440">

+#### Accessibility

+We made accessibility a priority in our application.
+Rancid Tomatillos recieved a 97% acecessibility audit from Chrome's Lighthouse tool.
+Also using the Wave extension, our application has zero errors and contrast errors.

+#### Error Handling
+To maintain a better user experience, we implemented dynamic error handling, so that a user will receive a unique error message based on the type of error.

+#### Loading Screen
+To create a more positive user experience, we implemented a loading message that will display while information is being retrieved from the API.

 ## Learning Goals